Back to Resources

 When to Choose Zapier: Connecting Cloud Applications

-Zapier also runs in the cloud around the clock, meaning your workflows trigger on schedule or in response to events whether you're working or not.
+These workflows run in the cloud around the clock, meaning they trigger on schedule or in response to events whether you're working or not.
 If your business depends on automations that run continuously without human intervention, Zapier's cloud-native design addresses that requirement inherently.

 When to Choose Bardeen: Automating Browser Work

 Bardeen operates directly within your browser, unlocking capabilities that Zapier cannot match.
 Rather than needing API access or third-party services, Bardeen sees the same information you see on your screen and can scrape it, format it, and move it to your spreadsheet or CRM.
-The platform positions itself specifically for go-to-market teams, with features tailored to sales development, account executives, customer success, and revenue operations roles.
+The platform positions itself specifically for go-to-market teams, and its value for real-world use cases becomes apparent quickly:

 Feature Comparison: Bardeen vs Zapier